aerian-studios/ignite-typescript-boilerplate/readme.md

 # Ignite TypeScript Boilerplate

-This is an early-stage work in progress.
-Currently it will build and run the starter app, though there are lots of missing typings.
+This is a work in progress, but is enough to get started with React Native development in TypeScript.

-## The great feel of the IR boilerplate, now in TypeScript
+## The great taste of Ignite, now in TypeScript

-An almost-direct port of the [Ignite IR Boilerplate](https://github.com/infinitered/ignite-ir-boilerplate) to TypeScript
+A port of the [Ignite IR Boilerplate](https://github.com/infinitered/ignite-ir-boilerplate) to TypeScript.

 Currently includes: